More than 4,000 eggs and embryos lost in Cleveland fertility clinic tank failure

-An Ohio fertility clinic says more than 4,000 eggs and embryos were affected by a freezer malfunction, double the number previously thought — and that it’s unlikely any of them are viable.
+CLEVELAND, Ohio - An Ohio fertility clinic says more than 4,000 eggs and embryos were affected by a freezer malfunction, double the number previously thought -- and that it's unlikely any of them are viable.

 The University Hospitals Fertility Clinic also said about 950 families were affected by the storage tank failure earlier this month.
 At the time, the facility in Cleveland said it believed about 700 families were affected.